 In addition to investigations, our agents conduct training presentations and workshops for law enforcement agencies, academic institutions, community associations, and other members of the animal welfare industry.

 As the only full-time professional humane investigations team in the state of Minnesota, AHS humane agents are often contacted to assist law enforcement with cases related to or involving animals.
+These services are provided at no cost.
 When called upon, our veterinary and animal care staff can provide:

 - Equipment and personnel to assist with animal seizure